Newton Falls, Ohio: Arts and culture

-Covered Bridge

 Newton Falls is home to the early 19th-century Newton Falls covered bridge, which was constructed over the Mahoning River in 1831.
 A walkway was added to the side of the bridge in 1921–1922.
 In 1985 the bridge was repaired after being damaged by the Niles/Wheatland tornado.
 In December 2007 the bridge was reopened after a two-year restoration funded by government grants.
 In July 2009 a delivery truck damaged the bridge and rendered it out of service until repairs could be made.
 It reopened in 2010.
 The Newton Falls bridge is considered the second oldest existing covered bridge in Ohio, the oldest covered bridge in use on its original site, the only covered bridge in the state with a covered crosswalk, and the last surviving covered bridge in Trumbull County.
 Built on the Town Lattice truss plan, the bridge is 123 feet long and twenty-four feet wide.
 It has a clear span of 101 1/2 feet and a sixteen-foot-wide roadway.

-Fourth of July festivities

-The village last celebrated Dicker Days in 2021.

-It holds the largest Fourth of July Festivities in the county, which have been annual since 1946.
-The normally sleepy little town brings in up to 40,000 spectators to view the Parade and Fireworks, as well as a week-long carnival with entertainment provided by the Newton Falls Fourth of July Festivities Committee which is made up entirely of volunteers.
-The committee raises money for the fireworks through a Car Show, Bike Show, and 10,000 Dollar Raffle, in addition to donations.